-Compost bins are structures built to house compost.
-They are designed so as to facilitate the decomposition of organic matter through proper aeration and moisture retention.
-With the proper combination of air and moisture, ideal conditions are produced for the activity of aerobic organisms (see below) responsible for the high temperatures that transform the organic materials into compost.
+Compost bins are structures used to make compost and to house it once it's made until it can be used in the garden.
+Most are designed so as to hasten the decomposition of organic matter through proper aeration and moisture retention.
+With the proper combination of air and moisture, ideal conditions are produced for the activity of aerobic organisms responsible for the high temperatures that transform the organic materials into compost.

 Anaerobic Versus Aerobic Composting Systems: Learn the Difference

 "Aerobic" pertains to an organism that needs atmospheric oxygen to thrive.
-In landscaping and gardening it is used in reference to making compost; you will hear the terminology, "aerobic composting."
-Well-designed compost bins that are well maintained promote an environment in which such aerobic microorganisms thrive.
-That is what most gardeners strive for, although a smaller number opt for the opposite approach, which is anaerobic composting (see below).
+In landscaping and gardening, it's used in reference to making compost; you'll hear the terminology, "aerobic composting."
+Well-designed aerobic compost bins that are well maintained promote an environment in which such aerobic microorganisms thrive.
+That's what most gardeners strive for, although a smaller number opt for the opposite approach, which is anaerobic composting.

-The process of aerobic composting entails applying the correct mix of organic materials, applying the right amount of water, and turning the pile occasionally with a pitchfork.
+The process of aerobic composting entails applying the correct mix of organic materials (yard waste and kitchen scraps), applying the right amount of water, and turning the pile occasionally with a pitchfork.
 The right combination of these elements will put aerobic microorganisms to work for you, breaking down the organic materials in the pile.

 "Anaerobic," by contrast, pertains to organisms, such as bacteria, that can live in the absence of atmospheric oxygen.
 "Anaerobic composting" is terminology often used to refer to the results of the activity of such organisms living in a compost bin and influencing the quality of its decomposition; it also refers to the conditions under which such organisms thrive in the bin.

-While there is a method of composting known as "anaerobic composting," most people who maintain compost bins try to discourage the presence of anaerobic organisms; that is, most of us practice aerobic composting.
-Anaerobic composting is less labor intensive (because there is no turning of the pile), but it produces an offensive smell.
+Anaerobic composting is less labor intensive (because there's no turning of the pile), but it produces an offensive smell.
 This could get you into trouble with the neighbors if you garden in an urban or suburban environment.
-By contrast, properly maintained aerobic compost bins do not produce offensive odors.
+By contrast, properly maintained aerobic compost bins don't stink.

 How to Keep Rats Out of Your Compost Bin